12. My Peace I Give unto You

 “Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.
 Let not your heart be troubled, neither let it be afraid” (John 14:27).

-When faced with the consequences of our loved ones’ addiction, we may complain or become bitter.
+When faced with the consequences of our loved ones’ poor choices, we may complain or become bitter.
 We sometimes ask questions such as “Why does this have to happen to me?”
 “Why do I have to suffer this now?” or “What have I done to deserve this?”
 Although these questions may initially dominate our thoughts and absorb our energy, we can choose to respond differently to our circumstances.
 We can ask ourselves, “What does the Lord want me to learn from this?”
 “What would He have me do?
 Who can I serve?” and “How can I remember my blessings?”
-Heavenly Father loves us and wants us to be free from the consequences of our loved one’s addiction.
+Heavenly Father loves us and wants us to be free from the consequences of our loved ones' poor choices.
 It is important to remember that He did not give us these trials—rather, they are a result of our loved ones’ poor choices.
 But Heavenly Father can use our trials to help us grow, progress, and become more like Him (see D&C 122).

 As we exercise faith, we can feel the purifying influence and peace of His Spirit, and He will replace “beauty for ashes” (Isaiah 61:3).